-While this news is most certainly a welcomed wave of normalcy in comparison to what weddings have looked like in the past 12 months, it is unfortunately not the finish line of the pandemic, notes Robert Hess III, M.P.H., public health expert and founder and Chief Executive Officer of Hess III Consulting, LLC.
-“Couples will still need to uphold other COVID-19 prevention measures, even at their wedding receptions, including masks, physical distance, and handwashing, which will definitely make weddings look different this year,” he says.
-“This doesn’t factor in the new variants which are rapidly evolving and should be heavily considered as part of planning.”
+While vaccines have welcomed a wave of normalcy, it is unfortunately not the finish line of the COVID-19 pandemic, notes Robert Hess III, M.P.H., public health expert and founder and Chief Executive Officer of Hess III Consulting, LLC.
+“Couples will still need to uphold other COVID-19 prevention measures, even at their wedding receptions,” he says.
+“This doesn’t factor in the new variants which are rapidly evolving and should be heavily considered as part of planning."

 What to Do Before the Wedding

 Planning a wedding that requires COVID-19 testing requires some additional logistics.
 See a few to remember ahead.

 If you plan to require COVID-19 testing before your wedding, you'll want to consider whether your budget will allow you to accommodate the process for all guests, or, alternatively, if you'll be putting the cost and responsibility of testing on each individual attendee.
 According to Hardtman, the most economical way of getting tested is through state-approved sites that are open and available to the public.

 If you are able to provide private testing, the price will vary greatly based on the service and number of tests needed.
 Generally speaking, Chris Debiec, the Chief Operating Officer at the Human Health Organization in Los Angeles, notes that larger groups have more flexibility in pricing because they are "buying more tests."
 Smaller testing, for one to five people, for example, is considered a concierge service and is always more expensive.
 You need a nurse or healthcare professional to administer these tests.

 You also can consider purchasing rapid tests and mailing them to your guests.
 This method will have to factor in cost of each test and postage.